-Nevertheless, Ulla said in the name of Rabbi Yochanan that daily offerings that are not needed by the community can be redeemed.
-There were four such lambs at the end of each Temple's fiscal year, when new half-shekels began to be used.
+Nevertheless, Ulla said in Rabbi Yochanan's name that daily offerings that are not needed by the community can be redeemed.
+Such lambs were present at the end of each Temple's fiscal year, when new half-shekels began to be used.

-Art: Pieter Claesz - Still Life with Wine Glass and Silver Bowl
+Art: Still Life with Wine Glass and Silver Bowl by Pieter Claesz

 Thursday, July 8, 2010